What are Microbes: History, Laboratory Safety, and How Do We Tell Microbes Apart?

-Academic Support: How to Connect with a Mentor or Tutor
+Academic Support: How to Connect with a Peer Educator or Tutor

 Microbiology students have various options when seeking academic support.

-Peer Mentors are certified tutors who are trained to show you how to navigate the entire process of being a student while supporting you in a variety of aspects including those beyond academics.
+Peer Educators are certified tutors trained to show you how to navigate the entire process of being a student while supporting you in various aspects, including those beyond academics.

-Q: How do I meet with a Peer Mentor?
+Q: How do I meet with a Peer Educator?

-We offer Peer Mentoring appointments for new students.
+We offer Peer Educator appointments for new students.
 Click HERE for instructions.